JurMax/livecc/README.md

 ## TODO

+- Use the same canonical paths as GCC does in the header/module map, and use , instead of resolving it.
+- Support for importing header files -> merge the header file and the module file somehow:
+    - If --use-header-units is not used, the same file needs to be able to be used as an header if included and as a module if explicitly imported. (prob just treat it as a module header file, doesnt matter if some files have to wait a bit longer before its ready)

 - Don't display/fix system header modules compile warnings.
 - Imported headers should become header units automatically (maybe add two versions?)
     - we can see if they're header unist based on "" / <>